 Sautéing onion and spices in pot on stovetop.

-Sauté the onion: Preheat a large Dutch Oven or soup pot over medium heat with a swirl of olive oil.
+Sauté the onion: Preheat a large Dutch Oven or soup pot over medium heat with a swirl of oil.
 Once hot, add the onion and sauté for three minutes, stirring occasionally.

 Crumbled bouillon cube in hand pot with vegetables on the stove.